vecna/trackmap/README.md

 Due to limited resources from our side, our research might face the following limitations:

-  * The GeoIP is mostly reliable, but IP classes can change organizations and therefore nations
+  * The GeoIP is only partially reliable, because IP classes can change organizations and therefore nations.
-  * The GeoIP might be found in a continent (for example, some classes are assigned to Europe, without more precision about the physical location)
+  * The GeoIP resolution, from an IP address to a Country, might return a continent (for example, some classes are assigned to Europe, without more precision about the physical location).
   * We're performing traceroute without checking if the resource included is in https (this happens very seldomly, and in these cases we consider the data stored in the recipient country but not exposed in-transit interception and manipulation)
   * Some service providers use CDN and this means that in order to interact with them, this might be resolved as part o f the same country of the user, also if the content is obviously stored by a foreign country. (very rare, anyway)